matthewblain/crosstowntrail-web/cue-sheets/hike-south.md

 * Turn right on Blanken, opposite SFMTA T-Line Arleta stop.
 You are now in Little Hollywood neighborhood.
 * After crossing Gillette, continue through tunnel on north sidewalk.
 * Emerge from tunnel and bear left on Executive Park Blvd.
-* At white gates, turn right to continue on Executive Park Blvd.
-Descend one block, and cross Harney Way to enter Candlestick Point State Recreation Area.
+* At white gate, turn right to continue on Executive Park.
+Descend one block, and cross Harney to enter Candlestick Point State Recreation Area.
-* Turn left on wide dirt path and walk past a parking lot that will soon be on your left.
+* Turn R at Crosstown Trail signpost.
+* At next Crosstown Trail signpost located at beginning of colored concrete, turn L to follow dirt path going east with the bay on your right.
-* At fork, bear left on narrow dirt trail, and shortly thereafter, follow path on right side of white traffic barriers.
+* At Y, bear R onto narrow path that proceeds toward white traffic barriers.
-* Meander for about half a mile along dirt and asphalt trails closest to the shore of SF Bay.
-* Section ends at paved roundabout at Sunrise Point. (**Restrooms**, picnic tables, fishing pier, campground by reservation.)
+* Turn R at Crosstown Trail signpost to follow dirt path to R of white traffic barriers.
+* Further along path, continue onto old roadway, keeping bay on your right.
+* When you see a circular parking lot to the right, take short, dirt path from old roadway to parking lot.
+* Proceed to other side of building and follow asphalt path (again with bay to your right) leading eastward to Sunrise Point Fishing Pier, the end of Section 1 South. (**Porta-potty**, and picnic table)